jramke/fluid-ui/packages/docs/Resources/Private/Content/docs/core-concepts/hydration.md

 })();
 ```

 This initializes all `collapsible` components on the page by extracting their props from the hydration data and passing them to the provided factory function where you can create and initialize the component instance.
-The initialized instance is then returned and stored in the `FluidUI.uncontrolledInstances` window variable.
+The initialized instance is then returned and stored in the `FluidPrimitives.uncontrolledInstances` window variable.

 Ideally you include the initialization script in the root part of your component via the `<f:asset.script>` or `<vite:asset>` ([Vite Asset Collector](https://extensions.typo3.org/extension/vite_asset_collector)) ViewHelper, so its just loaded when you use the component.